Lending to Medical Professionals Course Overview

 - Interpret a borrower’s financial situation to inform corporate credit recommendations.

 - Calculate adjusted ratios to assess a medical borrower.

 Lending to Medical Professionals is an elective course of CFI’s CBCA® program

 CFI’s Commercial Banking & Credit Analyst (CBCA)™ Program offers skills including credit evaluation, documentation, and review procedures.
 From beginners to advanced users, the CBCA® program is designed to help you become a world-class commercial banker or credit analyst.

 This Lending to Medical Professionals course is designed for current and aspiring commercial banking professionals, including relationship managers or loan officers, credit analysts, loan brokers, and adjudicators.
-This course will prepare you with the knowledge you need to properly assess a variety of borrowing requests for these unique business borrowers.
+This course will prepare you with the knowledge to properly assess various borrowing requests for these unique business borrowers.